karelTole/RBootcamp/chapters/chapter1.md

 - That `ggplot2` can make some pretty cool graphs
 - That you can do this!

-Just move on to the next chapter!
+Just move on to the next capítulo!

 <codeblock id="01_09">
 </codeblock></exercise>